rust-lang/rfcs/text/3735-field-projections.md

 following subsections explain them in more detail, so refer to them in cases of ambiguity.
 The projection operator `->` is governed by the `Project` trait that has `Projectable` as a super trait.
 `Projectable` helps to select the struct whose fields are used for projection.
-Field types store information about a field (such as the base struct and the field type) via the `Field` trait and the `field_of!` macro makes it possible to name the [field types].
+Field types store information about a field (such as the base struct and the field type) via the `UnalignedField` trait and the `field_of!` macro makes it possible to name the [field types].
 Finally, the [`#[projecting]`](#projecting-attribute) attribute allows `repr(transparent)` structs to be ignored when looking for fields for projection.